superwpheroes/high-performance-wordpress-server/README.md

 - choose location
 - open ports: HTTP, HTTPS
 - Boot disk: Ubuntu 20.04 LTS
-- Networking apply tag: `wordpressvm` ,
+- Networking apply tag: `superwp` ,
 - use the installer content as startup script to install the instance :

 ## Or sudo into instance